Introduction to the Redox Data Model API

 Things you need to know about data models

-The Data Model API works with all of our data models, but check out some of the caveats below.
+The Data Model API works with all of our data models, but let's talk about some caveats.

 Field reliability

-Our data models support a wide range of data, but as we noted above, we may not have access to certain fields.
-This means that some fields may not be populated, depending on your connection's system.
+Our data models support a wide range of data, but we may not have access to certain fields.
+So, some fields may not be populated, depending on your connection's system.

 Field rating